Microsoft Surface event 2022: Surface Laptop 5, Surface Pro 9 unveiled

-The Microsoft Surface event 2022 started on schedule, at 7:30 pm IST, on 12 October.
-One of the biggest Microsoft events of the year, it saw the launch of the Microsoft Surface Laptop 5 and Surface Pro 9 tablet.
+One of the biggest Microsoft events of the year, Microsoft Surface event saw the launch of the Microsoft Surface Laptop 5 and Surface Pro 9 tablet.

 Microsoft underlined that it was also marking the 10th anniversary of the Surface product line through the event.
 Apart from the hardware, many of which were in line with the predictions around the Microsoft Surface event, new features for Windows 11 were also revealed.
 No official announcement of the price of any new Microsoft Surface product was made during the event.